Southern California wildfires trigger mass destruction, hurting families, economy

 “There’s always going to be winners and losers in wildfires,” Peterson said.

-Additionally, the smoke from wildfires is hard on people who have respiratory problems, elderly people and children.
+Additionally, the smoke from wildfires is hard on people who have respiratory problems.
+Elderly people and children are typically impacted by the smoke as well.

 Peterson recalled a time that there was so much smoke in the air from a wildfire it was difficult to talk.